wiloon/blog/content/post/archive-0/2012-07-09-google-firstitemmsec.md

   - Uncategorized

 ---
 Get subscription list.
-Each subscription contains a "category&#8221; if the user had created folders.
+Each subscription contains a "category" if the user had created folders.
 It also has a field called `firstitemmsec` that denotes in milliseconds the time from which entries for that feed should be picked up.

 `firstitemmsec` initially stumped me until I added a new subscription.
 I noticed that Google Reader has entries for a feed spanning back to a month (probably -infinity).
 So the reader has to know to show you articles _only from the time you subscribed to a feed_.